DianaP5/geoserver/ESOF-docs/Report 2.md

 This document intends to represent a high level view of GeoServer, through its features, interfaces and some non-functional requirements considered essential.

+####

 ### <a name="description"></a> 2.
 Overall Description and Use Cases

-This section presents an overview of the functionalities of GeoServer from various user's perspectives, _TODO:_ and is intended for end users and developers.
+This section presents an overview of the functionalities of GeoServer from various user's perspectives, and is intended for end users and developers.

 ![Service Management](img/exp_imp.png)